 Oh, Los Angeles.
-The land of ocean-filled sunsets, UFO’s that are (definitely not) rocket tests, and actors.
+The land of ocean-filled sunsets, rampant STD billboards, and actors.
 Lots and lots of actors.
-Even people who aren’t actually actors are still actors because most likely their friends are actors and need them to be acting in their self-produced stuff.
+Even people who aren’t actually actors are still actors because most likely their friends are actors and need them to help out in their self-produced stuff.

-But even the best actors in this city will tell you, auditions are horrible.
-There’s simply nothing natural about standing in a white-walled room staring into a camera or a bored assistant and reading lines from a piece of paper you just printed out at FedEx Office.
-Being good at auditioning and being good at acting are two completely separate skill sets and if you’re good at both, you’re probably Jennifer Lawrence.
+But even the most successful actors in this city will tell you—auditions are horrible.
+There’s nothing natural about standing in a white-walled room staring into a camera or a bored assistant's eyes and reading lines from a piece of paper you just printed out at FedEx Office.
+Being good at auditioning and being good at acting are two completely separate skill sets and if you’re good at both, you’re probably Florence Pugh.

 And when a bad audition happens, you need comfort quickly.
 A phone call home, a therapist—or food.
-We highly recommend the first two, but are here to help with the last.
-Here is where you need to be when things go south in the audition room.
+While we highly recommend the first two, we're here to help with the latter.

-You woke up with a fever, but powered through because you weren’t about to skip a Handmaid’s Tale audition that you waited two years to get.
+You woke up under the weather, but powered through because you weren’t about to skip a Euphoria audition that you waited two years to get.
 One sob scene and some uncontrolled breathing later, you’re passed out unconscious in a room full of people who think its an acting choice.
 Once you come to, have your roommate pick you up and direct them to Porto’s.
-The classic Cuban deli has just about everything your body wants after low-key almost dying, but if you don’t get a guava pastry and some potato balls, you might as well have stayed unconscious.
+The classic Cuban deli has just about everything your body wants after blacking out in front of Sam Levinson, but if you don’t get a guava pastry and some potato balls, you might as well have stayed unconscious.

-Some girl with bad bangs in the waiting room was mouthing off about Lady Gaga being overrated and you had to step in.
-Nice job, you were released without even making it into the room.
-Be sure to stop at Apple Pan on the way home to contemplate why you’re so drawn to unnecessary conflict over a hickory burger.
-Find one of the few empty stools at the counter, bury your face in a plate fries, and whine to a cook until you realize they don’t care about your problems.
+Some girl with bad bangs in the waiting room started mouthing off about Future Nostalgia being overrated, and you had to step in.
+Two verbal assaults later, and you were released without even making it into the room.
+Be sure to stop at Apple Pan on the way home to contemplate why you’re so drawn to unnecessary conflict.
+Find one of the few empty stools at the counter, bury your face into a hickory burger, and whine to a cook until you realize they've never heard of Dua Lipa.
 Get the banana cream pie for the car ride home.

 So you rushed your lines again.
 Bad habits are hard to break sometimes, but at least your audition was in Hollywood and there’s a street dog cart right outside.
-The bacon-wrapped hotdog on the far right might be a touch pink but who gives a sh*t?
-They don't call them Danger Dogs for nothing, you’re still kicking yourself for making the same mistakes over and over again, and cholesterol feels good.
+The bacon-wrapped hotdog on the far right might be a touch under, but you don't care.
+These sizzling LA icons are exactly what you need while kicking yourself for making the same mistakes over and over again.

-You’re in the middle of a tear-jerking Alzheimer’s scene when you notice the casting director compose and post an entire FB status on her phone.
+You’re in the middle of a tear-jerking death bed scene when you notice the casting director compose and post an entire Tik Tok on her phone.
 You hate your life.
 If you’re in the mood for a sandwich, but would also like mozzarella sticks, chicken fingers, and jalapeno poppers in that sandwich, Fat Sal’s is your stop.
-Honestly, you can’t really come to this place without the expectation of wheezing yourself to sleep that night, but as long as you’re fine with that, you’ll get what you came for.
+Honestly, you can’t really come to this place without the expectation of wheezing yourself to sleep that night, but as long as you’re fine with that outcome, you’ll get what you came for.

-Code red: You ad-libbed something derogatory at the end of your DraftKings commercial spot and now you’re blacklisted.
+Code red: You ad-libbed something offensive at the end of your Crypto.com commercial spot and now you’re blacklisted.
 Things are bad.
 Luckily there’s a 7-Eleven on the corner serving up the best three-day-old taquitos you should never have.
 You’re going to be tempted by the neon-red hot dogs spinning in your periphery, but stay the course.
-These taquitos are rock hard salt blocks and will clean you out like a Groupon rent-a-maid.
+These taquitos are rock-hard salt blocks and will clean you out like a Groupon house rent-a-maid.
 And you deserve it.

 Game over.
 Your inability to take constructive criticism ended with you sucker-punching a 19-year-old intern in the throat and now it’s time to leave.
 The city.
 Don’t even bother stopping at the apartment, just head right to the airport.
-And the good news is LAX has turned into an absolutely lovely food destination, with offerings from ink.sack, Loteria, and even Planet Hollywood!
+And the good news is LAX has turned into an absolutely lovely food destination, with offerings from Wolfgang Puck, Barney's Beanery, and even Panda Express!
 Plus if it’s midweek, one-way flights generally aren’t too pricey.
-Send us a postcard from Wichita.
+Send us a postcard from home.